kieranjwhite/calendar_mirror/README.md

 `sudo mount /boot -o remount,rw`

-For Calendar Mirror to function correctly when installed you will need to edit the systemd/calendar_mirror.service file in your git working directory to ensure the line beginning with "Environment=" is correct.
+For Calendar Mirror to function correctly, before installing you will need to edit the systemd/calendar_mirror.service file in your git working directory to ensure the line beginning with "Environment=" is correct.
 More specifically change the value of the CALENDAR\_MIRROR\_DEV environment variable value to match the device path of your configuration partition.